iluntsai99/ADL-Final/DST/README.md

 dev.sh / test.sh / test_unseen.sh
 using process.py and run_summarization.py to generate dev_status.json / test_status_seen.json / test_status_unseen.json
 Step 2:
-final_answer_process.py to generate submisison file or validation (change to dev / test_seen / test_unseen inside the file to switch)
+final_answer_process.py to generate submission file or validation (change to dev / test_seen / test_unseen inside the file to switch) If you want to generate submission file with glove download_glove.sh final_answer_process_with_glove.py to generate submission file or validation (change to dev / test_seen / test_unseen inside the file to switch)